 - Dogs on a diet of kibble or cooked food

-- Dogs who have pancreatitis
+- Dogs with pancreatitis

 - Dogs with exocrine pancreatic insuffiency (EPI)